 Co-curated by Studio X and Megapolis, an urban thinktank for improved city-life, with contributions from NGO Pehchaan and photography collective — Bind, the exhibition provides a peek into the lives of Mumbai’s homeless through a combination of audio stories, photographs, short films, maps and statistics.

-- The Pages of History
+- The Call of the Sprawl

 - Of no fixed address: Mumbai’s street-dwellers are neither beggars nor destitute

 “The project focuses on intergenerational homelessness and sets out to debunk such myths around the homeless that they are single male migrants in the city, who do not work and only beg,” said Rajeev Thakkar, founder of Studio X, Mumbai.